foxfriends/paper-terminal/README.md

 | lunaryorn/mdcat  | Yes        | No    | No     | No       | syntect    | Sometimes | No     | No           |

 \* subjective

+## Future features

+In future, I hope to leverage syncat stylesheets to allow customization of all the parts, but for now, the style is fixed.

 ## Installation